SnathanP/louish-resume-website/content/fr/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Interventions passées et à venir'
+title: 'Évènements passées et à venir'
 subtitle:

 content: